Back to Basics: School Safety

 - Help towards the continuity of operations

-The Rave Panic Button is a smartphone app capable of simultaneously alerting colleagues and emergency responders to the risk of danger, the nature of the danger, and the location of the danger.
+The Rave Mobile Safety Panic Button is a smartphone app capable of simultaneously alerting staff members and emergency responders to the risk of danger, the nature of the threat and its location.
 The app’s intuitive interface is easy to understand in the most stressful of circumstances and can be activated with just two taps of a smartphone screen.
-Upon activation, every user is alerted, contacted with a status check, and advised on the appropriate emergency protocol if necessary.
+It also includes preset options for various threats, such as fires, medical emergencies and active shooter events.

-Throughout any event – emergency or non-emergency – the app can act as a portal for two-way communication via text, voice, and/or video.
-This enables users to receive critical communications and updates, and incident managers to increase their situational awareness.
-The ability of the app to facilitate a coordinated response minimizes the duration of disruptions, contributes towards the continuity of operations, and – most importantly – helps keep students and staff safe.
+Throughout any event (emergency or non-emergency), the app can act as a portal for two-way communication via text, voice and/or video.
+This enables users to receive critical communications and updates, and allows incident managers to increase their situational awareness.
+The app’s ability to facilitate a coordinated response minimizes the duration of disruptions, contributes to the continuity of operations and, most importantly, keeps students and staff safe.